Below you will find a description of the problems that I treat in therapy and general treatment strategies for each problem.

 Case example: Debbie is 36 and lives with her ailing mother.
 Over the years, her life has become more and more centered on the house and her mother.
 After having a few panic attacks, she became so afraid to leave the house that she was unable to keep her job.
 She can only go out now if her mother or sister go with her.
 In her efforts to avoid panic attacks, Debbie has developed agoraphobia.

-Treatment strategies for Agoraphobia: Aside from general cognitive behavioral techniques for the treatment of anxiety, treatment for agoraphobia would include the gradual exposure to feared situations that are avoided.
+Treatment strategies for Agoraphobia: Aside from general cognitive behavioral and mindfulness techniques for the treatment of anxiety, treatment for agoraphobia would include the gradual exposure to feared situations that are avoided.

 Chronic worrying/Generalized Anxiety Disorder